Fitness to practise (FTP) procedures

 Complaints requiring full investigation

-If a complaint is to be investigated, the GMC will write to the doctor with a copy of the complaint.
-At that stage, the doctor has an opportunity to respond but is not obliged to do so.
+When opening a FTP investigation, the GMC will write to the doctor with an explanation and copies of the documents.
+At this stage, the doctor has an opportunity to respond but is not obliged to do so.
 There are pros and cons to responding, depending on the circumstances of each case.

 If you have received a letter from the GMC about an investigation or provisional enquiry, please contact the MDU as soon as possible.